Platforms: Windows, Mac, Android, iOS apps; Linux, Chrome OS via browser extensions

 Biometric login: Face ID, Touch ID on iOS & macOS, Windows Hello, Pixel Face Unlock, most Android fingerprint readers

-The standalone desktop app remains a poor experience on RoboForm, but the website interface and mobile apps have gone through a significant redesign that gives the service a much more modern feel.
+The standalone desktop app remains a poor experience on RoboForm, but the website interface, mobile apps and browser extensions have gone through a significant redesign that gives the service a much more modern feel.
 Roboform still remains among the best at form-filling.

 Roboform: Costs and what's covered